DATA-606-SPRING-2022/Hugues_DATA606/README.md

 - Data preprocessing includes standardization of numerical values, transformation categorical variables into dummy variables.
 - The pipeline involves the linear regression model.
 - The R-squared for both training and testing sets are about 84%.
-- No identication of model overfitting.
+- No indication of model overfitting.

 #### Ridge Regression for model regularization
 ![Ridge](https://github.com/IradukundaHN/Hugues_DATA606/blob/main/Images/RidgeRegression.png?raw=true)